IPA Research Committee (RC)

 What reports am I required to submit?

-We require two separate reports; one a financial summary detailing how the Grant was spent and how surplus money will be disposed of, if any; and a technical report that will be authorised by the Chair of the IPA Committee for the Evaluation of Research Proposals.
+We require two separate reports; one a financial summary detailing how the Grant was spent and how surplus money will be disposed of, if any; and a technical report that will be authorised by the Co-Chair of the IPA Research Committee.
 The technical report should be capable of being published on the IPA’s website.
 If there are any restrictions regarding IPA publication please let us know in advance and preferably at the time of application.
 Acceptance of the Grant entails a commitment to report any publications that may result from it following its termination and to respond to periodic inquiries from the IPA regarding developments that may have grown from the grant.

 A responsible authority is one that is prepared to administer any awarded grant and authorise your work in accordance with IRB or equivalent procedures (IRB does may come from you Responsible Authority or another source).

-It is not necessary prior to application, but if you are successful, we will not be able to give you the Grant until you get one or provide a declaration that the research does not involve human subjects and as such is exempt.
+It is not necessary prior to application, but if you are successful, we will not be able to give you the Grant until you get one or provide approval documentation that the research does not involve human subjects and as such is exempt.
 The provision of the IRB should be in a reasonable period of time from the date of the award.

 Should I mention tutors?